Chapter 6: Remote and Distributed

 Legitimate exceptions:

-• Bandwidth issues (audio only okay)
+• Bandwidth issues (audio only is okay)

 • Personal emergency